Skip to content

 What to do if you inhale chlorine gas.

 Leave the area immediately and breathe fresh air.
 If possible, shower for 20 minutes and breathe in the steamy air from the shower to help soothe your airway.
 Change your clothes.
 If you have trouble breathing or have other serious symptoms, you should seek medical attention.
-If someone swallows bleach or another hypochlorite product, inhales chlorine gas or is exposed to chlorine gas in the eyes or on the skin, or if you have a question about using bleach or other hypochlorite products safely, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+If someone swallows bleach or another hypochlorite product, inhales chlorine gas or is exposed to chlorine gas in the eyes or on the skin, or if you have a question about using bleach or other hypochlorite products safely, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References